kenderd/Challenge4-solana/Readme.md

 It was later then imported to Create.tsx to consolidate everything, if I'm not mistaken.
 I observed the transactions having to pass through three files coming initially from create-transaction-worker-script.ts.
 Im honestly unfamiliar with the ways in this, but I infer that these "workers" and "providers" are components of the development architecture in this context.

 I also don't know typescript and thanks to Metacrafters for giving me the opportunity to dip in it for the first time.
-I heard that it's an object oriented language tho, so I think what's been happening is just a matter of inheriting classes

 Break also utilizes blockhash and if I'm not mistaken, hello world doesnt.
 I remember Isabel mentioned that incorporating blockhash brings in more security.